A Rigorous Framework for the Mean Field Limit of Multilayer Neural Networks: Introduction

-In this work, we develop a framework for the MF limit of multilayer neural networks under stochastic gradient descent (SGD) training and the same scaling as \cite{nguyen2019mean,araujo2019mean}.
-In particular, we give a new perspective via a central question: how does one describe an ensemble of an arbitrary number of neurons?
-Departing from all previous ideas, we introduce the concept of a \textit{neuronal embedding}, which comprises of a non-evolving probability space that can embed neural networks of arbitrary widths.
+This work responses to this challenge with the proposal of a mathematically rigorous framework for the MF limit of multilayer neural networks.
+The framework is built on an innovative idea of a \textsl{neuronal embedding}.
+More importantly, using this framework, we prove several properties of multilayer networks, which incorporate new insights and ideas.
+Specifically, our key contributions can be summarized as follows: \begin{itemize} \item \textbf{(Sections \ref{sec:Framework}, \ref{sec:Existence-MF} and \ref{sec:Main-result}) }We develop a framework for the MF limit of multilayer neural networks under stochastic gradient descent (SGD) training and suitable scalings.
+We introduce the concept of a neuronal embedding, which comprises of a non-evolving probability space that can embed neural networks of arbitrary widths.
 In this framework, the MF limit is described by a system of ordinary differential equations (ODEs), which govern the evolutions of different functions that represent the weights at different layers and are adapted to the given neuronal embedding.
-We prove that the MF limit captures characteristics of a wide multilayer network under SGD training.
-Our framework follows closer to the spirit of \cite{nguyen2019mean} and allows coupled evolutions across different layers.
-While a certain step of our analysis takes an inspiration from the idea of stochastic kernels in \cite{nguyen2019mean}, our framework circumvents its technical cumbersomeness, gives a rigorous and clean mathematical treatment.
-Our framework captures a large class of neural network models and weight initializations, including in particular -- but not limited to -- standard network models with i.i.d. initial weights and biases, showing that a MF limit exists in all such cases.
-This recovers and goes beyond the setup considered in \cite{nguyen2019mean,araujo2019mean,sirignano2019mean}.
-Furthermore our setup considers operations in Hilbert spaces, which can be infinite-dimensional, generalizing the usual setups with Euclidean spaces.
-As such, our result shows that the required width is independent of dimension quantities, if there are any.
+The complete framework is described in Section \ref{sec:Framework} and the well-posedness of the MF limit is proven in Section \ref{sec:Existence-MF}.
+Our main result in this thread is stated in Section \ref{sec:Main-result}, where the MF limit is proven to track closely characteristics of a wide multilayer network under SGD training, with quantitative bounds on the required widths.